sariyuce/sariyuce.github.io/_pages/about.md

 My research is on <b>large-scale graph mining, management, and learning</b>.
 I develop algorithms and models to enable practical and insightful graph analytics for the real-world data which can be large, streaming, incomplete, and noisy.

-Previously, I was the <a href="http://www.sandia.gov/careers/students_postdocs/fellowships/johnvonneumann_fellowship.html">John von Neumann Post-doctoral Fellow</a> at <a href="http://www.sandia.gov/">Sandia National Labs</a> in Livermore, CA.  I got my Ph.D. from the <a href="https://cse.osu.edu"> Computer Science and Engineering Department</a> at the <a href="https://www.osu.edu">Ohio State University</a> under the supervision of <a href="https://www.cc.gatech.edu/~umit/">Ümit V. Çatalyürek</a> (now at Georgia Tech).

 I received <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=2236789">NSF CAREER</a> award and University at Buffalo Exceptional Scholar - Young Investigator Award in 2023.
 My work has been generously supported in part by grants from NSF and J.P.
 Morgan Chase AI.

 <a href="/name/">(More about my name and pronunciation)</a> <br>